 - Sequel Hook: In the epilogue, Ryell reveals to Paul that magic was never taken from Earth; only the knowledge of how to use it, and apparently Ken'tu Kel left behind some documents that someone is going to find and study, and eventually use to cross over from Earth.
-A sequel called The Fate Of Paul Twister was recently started over at www.paultwister.com.
+A sequel called The Fate of Paul Twister continues the story.

 - Shout-Out: All over the place.

 - Paul's alter-egos: Peter Parker, Clark Kent, Anthony Stark (no one goes by "Tony" where he is,) Wayne Bruce (apparently "Bruce" is not a first name), Diego de la Vega, and Robin Locksley are mentioned.

 - Likewise, Patrick Hill mentions his friend April, who he believes is from the same place as Paul.
 When he tells Paul that her name is April O'Neil, it takes a moment for him to get the reference, because it was a bit before his time.
 (It's implied that she's been there a lot longer than he has, and was probably taken from Earth sometime during The '90s.
 It also didn't help that the translation spell screwed up the rest of the reference, saying she wanted to be rescued by "The angel Michael")

 - In one of the flashback chapters, when his power was first discovered and it accidentally injures someone with its chaotic side effects, he makes up a history for himself on the spur of the moment, based (very loosely) on a gender-swapped version of Marie from the first X-Men film.
 When the guy suggests that his power could be used on purpose for personal gain, he reacts fairly strongly:

 I scowled at him.
 "You want to turn me into some sort of rogue?